 Definitions

-For ‘Build-to-Rent’, ‘Grey to Green’, ‘Mobility Hub’ and ‘Sustainable Drainage Systems’ – see Glossary.
+For ‘Grey to Green’, ‘Mobility Hub’ and ‘Sustainable Drainage Systems’ – see Glossary.

 Catalyst Site at the Gateway between Scotland Street, Smithfield, and Snow Lane

 Furnace Hill Catalyst site is situated at a key gateway between Scotland Street, Smithfield and Snow Lane.
 The site is located at the highest point of the Priority Location providing the opportunity for catalyst development.
 This site provides key frontages to Scotland Street and Smithfield.